A lot or a little?

 What parents need to know

-Parents need to know that Noah's Ark is an animated comedic retelling of the biblical story that looks like an all-ages family film, but it contains some material that is suggestive, crass, mature, rude, and inappropriate or confusing for younger children.
-It has some positive messages about teamwork and some nods to the original notions about faith and loyalty found in the original tale, but many of these lessons are muddled by a movie largely driven by constant bickering and murderous plots that are confusing or too explicit for younger kids.
+Parents need to know that Noah's Ark (or El arca) is an Argentine-Italian (dubbed into English) animated comedic retelling of the biblical story.
+It looks like an all-ages family movie, but it contains some material that is suggestive, crass, mature, rude, and inappropriate or confusing for younger children.
+It has some positive messages about teamwork and some nods to the notions about faith and loyalty found in the original tale.
+But many of these lessons are muddled by a movie largely driven by constant bickering, politics, and murderous plots that are confusing or too explicit for younger kids.
+Animals fight, discuss eating each other, and there also moments of peril when the ark nearly capsizes.
+There are also a number of sexually-suggestive scenes that seem inappropriate for the target audience.
+Animals are sexualized and dance provocatively toward each other.
+In one scene, the camera cuts to two animals who have seemingly just had sex.
+A lion refers to a list of potential suitors as "hot chicks" and is both disparaging and disrespectful about them.
+This review is based on the 2014 DVD version of the movie, which omits some scenes from the 2007 original version.

 - Parents say